tobie/respec-issues/README.md

 4. Commit the changes in the spec to the repo.

+5. To update the GH issues with changes in the spec, just run the script again.
+    It will update issues that have been modified, skip those that haven't changed and add new ones.

-5. When you remove the issue from the spec, remember to add say so in the commit message (e.g. `"... closes #32."`) as GitHub will pick it that up and close the issue for you.
+6. When you remove the issue from the spec, remember to add say so in the commit message (e.g. `"... closes #32."`) as GitHub will pick it that up and close the issue for you.